MLT-0x539/ReconDash/wordlists/creds/passwords-keyboard-walks/readme.md

 # Wut dis?

-"Keyboard walks" are referring to passwords based on adjacent keys on the keyboard to make them easier to remember.. for example `qwertyuiop[]` or `asdfgh` or `1111111111111111111111`
+"Keyboard walks" are referring to passwords based on adjacent or repetitive keys on the keyboard to make them easier to remember.. for example `qwertyuiop[]` or `asdfgh` or `1111111111111111111111`

+Lots of people set passwords in this manner because, well, they're dumb..